yonglin-wang/grades_out/README.md

 where as the grade is 5.313, without the trailing 0s and 1.
 This is possibly due to the float precision issue in ```pandas.DataFrame.read_excel()```.
 ### Solution
+General piece of advice: use .csv for this project and avoid .xlsx, even though it is supported.

 If this happens, switch to exporting and using a .csv-format grading spreadsheet instead.
 We may be able to fix this in code in the future.

+## What happens if student did not submit on LATTE but has score?
+In this case, the report of that student will be generated immediately under the LATTE parent folder.
+For those reports, you will need to upload them to LATTE manually.

+Note that saving to parent directory could also happen when a student submits their work but drops the course after grading starts, which will cause LATTE to hide their submission folders.
+In this case, you do not need to upload the report or do anything with it.